FBR to go after 100 big tax defaulters

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet on Thursday to tighten noose around tax defaulters as Federal Bureau of Revenue (FBR) will launch operation against 100 big tax evaders.
+ISLAMABAD: The federal cabinet on Thursday decided to tighten noose around tax defaulters through an action by the Federal Bureau of Revenue against 100 big tax evaders.

 Minister for Information and Broadcasting Fawad Chaudhry briefed the media about the decision taken by the federal cabinet.